the 2025 guide made by locals for

 The best thing to do is to experience the magical Transylvania countryside to meet locals, see how they live, and eat a home-cooked meal with produce from their households.
 This is by far one of the best activities to do in Romania, and Transylvania especially.

-A vacation in the region of Transylvania is also a good way to slow down and disconnect from the busy, digital, and sedentary lifestyle that the COVID pandemic accelerated, and to reconnect with nature!
+A vacation in the region of Transylvania is also a good way to slow down and disconnect from the busy, digital, and sedentary lifestyle, and to reconnect with nature!
 As you'll see, there are many things to do and places to visit and this is why more tourists come here compared to the other two regions of Romania - Wallachia and Moldova.

 Get inspired by our handpicked collection of day trips in Transylvania and unique experiences: